gknowles/dimcli/docs/README.md

 ~~~

-## Variadic Options
+## Vector Options
 Allows for an unlimited (or specific) number of values to be returned in a
 vector.
-Variadic options are declared using cli.optVec() which binds to a
+Vector options are declared using cli.optVec() which binds to a
 std::vector\<T>.

 Example: